purnell-davis/bart/README.md

 You can see those names listed under `eta/` or `stations/`.

-The app is simple and displays each incoming train for the given station.
+The app displays each incoming train for the given station.
 It shows the time it will take to get to the station and the length of the train.
+It also contains a dropdown form to allow you to choose other stations if you'd like.

-I used this at work whenever it was time to leave and I wanted to time my walk to the bart station.
+I used this at work whenever I was about to leave and I wanted to time my walk to the bart station.

 ## Feature idea